s8sg/faas-flow/README.md

 #### Application Orchestration Workflow

 Functions are great for isolating certain functionalities of an application.
 Although one still need to call the functions, write workflow logic, handle parallel processing and retries on failures.
-Using Faas-flow you can combine multiple openfaas functions with little codes while your workflow will scale up/down automatically to handle the load
+Using Faas-flow you can combine multiple OpenFaaS functions with little codes while your workflow will scale up/down automatically to handle the load

 #### Function Reusability